joewalker/gcli/docs/index.md

 GCLI should not attempt to:

 - convert existing GUI users to a CLI.
+- use natural language input.
+The locale for the input is gcli-GCLI.
+We use the 'command-name <list of options>' for all input.
 - gain a touch based interface.
 Whilst it's possible (even probable) that touch can provide further benefits to command line users, that can wait while we catch up with 1985.